 And so I pull up the sequence I have begun to rough cut.

-Exterior—day—Marat County General Hospital.
+Exterior—day—Chandeleur County General Hospital.

 Montage of the emergency entrance drive, sliding glass doors opening to the emergency waiting room, gurneys being rushed down beige hallways.
 During the montage, we hear:

-Dorethea Perrine succumbed to her illness two hours ago, one day after being admitted to the emergency room here at Marat General, but the doctors have been at a loss to specify in the death certificate the exact cause of death.
+Dorethea Perrine succumbed to her illness two hours ago, one day after being admitted to the emergency room here at Chandeleur General, but the doctors have been at a loss to specify in the death certificate the exact cause of death.
 Dr. D.D.
 Commings is chief of the ER and has called a press conference to offer an explanation.

 Establishing shots of a small, hospital-green meeting room crowded with reporters and photographers and cameramen.
 We close on the podium resting on a folding table.
 Dr. Commings enters the room and takes his place behind the bank of mikes clustered in front.
 He is a tall man with a gaunt, Lincolnesque face (pre-beard) and wears a starched white lab jacket and green bow tie.
 His voice is unexpectedly high-pitched and scratchy, like antique wax recordings of Enrico Caruso, William Jennings Bryan, W.C.
 Handy.